elsysigey/ACCESS-TO-DRINKING-WATER/README.md

 5. Service levels: The estimated national, rural, and urban percentage share of a specific level of access to drinking water services.

 **AIM OF THE ANALYSIS**

-The purpose of this analysj6lll9s to:
+The purpose of this analysis to:
 1. Compare the proportion of the national population residing in urban versus rural areas.
 2. Examine access to water at different service levels for urban, rural, and national populations, using measures of central tendency.
 3. Provide insights into water access at various service levels across different population sizes.